SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 1 + 1 = 2
 ```

-So, even though a and b are different symbols and would usually be used to represent different numbers, there are times when they might happen to represent the same number.
+So, even though `a` and `b` are different symbols and would usually be used to represent different numbers, there are times when they might happen to represent the same number.
 Indeed, this problem can shed light on a crucial aspect of algebraic symbol usage.

 **Rule 5: Variables in an equation can have different valid values depending on the values of other variables**

 Did you notice that there were different possible solutions for this equation?
-In other words, b could have the value 0, 1, or 2 depending on what the value of a was.
+In other words, `b` could have the value `0`, `1`, or `2` depending on what the value of `a` was.

 ```text
 If a = 0 then b = 2